fdberlking/t1-lock4/README.md

 Follow the instructions to solve the puzzle:

-- Upon getting to the repository the user sees various commits and issues
+1) Upon getting to the repository the user sees various commits and issues
-- The 'about' page contains instructions to fork the repo as well as a list of numbers and letters that upon closer inspection are related to different pairs of commits.
-- The user must then track down the different commits and look for the differences between them (a mix of binary and hex strings)
+2) Track down the following different commits and look in the comments sections to find the right commit.
+In every comment section will be a different letter which reveals the final commit for the upcoming steps:

+- 7a6cf85b23721588dfd6bed3cef85e8f7922700c
+- a62551678e3c015cc0a619ea5810c13d2197a4c7
+- 6ae987d64fd3dbc29c17eb29f4db186d6b617223
+- 962cb7f68373c36402345fbb3397683f6f8243fe
+- 8dc65d6414f48ad77771d010ed0721697aeee8fb
+- e3b9fe5c4eacdb3a22e59cd6b0b39e4fd8273e0d
+- 19ac339018a9b8f98dcb1d7559a184567c61069b

-- Once finding all of the differences, the user must convert all of them into ASCII to reveal the github issue they need to find.
+3) Take the differences in the files and convert all of them into ASCII to reveal the final commit you need to look for.
+To receive it, use the ASCII code and paste it into the chatbot which gives you the answer.
-- The github issue contains a list of instructions for the user to follow github commands to pull certain branches/commits together.
+4) The github issue contains a list of instructions to follow github commands to pull certain branches/commits together.
-- Upon merging these commits the answer is revealed by running the code
+5) Upon merging and pushing these commits the answer is revealed